docb/dbRackModules/README.md

 ### Osc3
 ![](images/Osc3.png?raw=true)
 - Osc3 is a polyphonic  oscillator making complex waveforms for a set of up to 16 given values via the polyphonic Pts input (similar to SPL).
-- It outputs the line segments ans the step segments.
+- It outputs the line segments and the step segments.
 - Aliasing is suppressed via 16 times oversampling.
 - Osc3 provides exponential FM and linear FM through zero.